 Harmonised standards are European standards that have been adopted on the basis of a request made by the Commission for the application of Union harmonisation legislation (for example the EMC Directive).

-The correct application of the relevant harmonised standards, whose references have been published in the OJEU in the framework of the EMCD, covering all the essential requirements of the EMCD, is equivalent to the carrying out of the detailed technical EMC assessment.
-It is the most frequently used and recommended way to demonstrate EMC compliance.

-Compliance of the harmonised standards with the EMC requirements (as listed in the current consolidated list published in the OJEU) gives presumption of conformity to the essential requirements of the EMCD, provided that the chosen harmonised standards cover all the electromagnetic phenomena relevant to that apparatus.
+Compliance of the harmonised standards with the EMC requirements (as listed in the current consolidated list published in the OJEU) gives presumption of conformity with the corresponding essential requirements of the EMCD..

 Each harmonised standard contains information (including a table) on how to achieve the presumption of conformity with the corresponding essential requirements of the EMC Directive.